 All of these limitations are absolutely true and were addressed through other measures.
 However, the organization did not have a culture of centralized experts or top-down directives of shared tools or infrastructure.
 To create such a model would have meant going against the primary mode of operation for the organization.
 Had the CISO tried to push in this direction, he most likely would have ultimately failed because it was not in the organization’s DNA.

 He knew that no governance model is perfect.
 Successful OT cyber security leaders take the time to understand the overall governance culture of their organizations and build a model that works with the flow, rather than trying to force-fit a theoretically better governance model.
 Then they address the gaps unique to that approach to ensure the limitations do not become hindrances.

-One of the most challenging aspects of cyber security governance is to ensure alignment of budgets with accountability.
-In many organizations, cyber security-related spend is distributed across the company – plants may be responsible for the budgets of their OT systems including updates, patching, and management; corporate IT, however, may manage the budgets of network gear and possibly segmentation; the CISO may manage spend on security-specific initiatives such as anti-malware or monitoring logs for threat detection; HR may have the budget for training and awareness development; and facilities management may be responsible for the building systems such as warehousing, chillers, freezers, etc. which may be critical to operations.
-In this kind of distributed environment, capturing current spend related to cyber security, as well as prioritizing additional spend on new protective or detective measures is difficult.
+One of the most challenging aspects of cyber security governance is to ensure the alignment of budgets with accountability.
+In many organizations, cybersecurity-related spending is distributed across the company – plants may be responsible for the budgets of their OT systems including updates, patching, and management; corporate IT, however, may manage the budgets of network gear and possibly segmentation; the CISO may manage to spend on security-specific initiatives such as anti-malware or monitoring logs for threat detection; HR may have the budget for training and awareness development; and facilities management may be responsible for the building systems such as warehousing, chillers, freezers, etc. which may be critical to operations.
+In this kind of distributed environment, capturing current spending related to cyber security, as well as prioritizing additional spending on new protective or detective measures is difficult.

 Whether they use one of the models above or some alternative, organizations first need to gain visibility to total cyber security spend and second to align budget authority with security accountability to manage risk effectively.